How to clean your makeup brushes

-Most women use their cosmetic brushes every day to apply makeup, but how often do those brushes get cleaned?
+Most of us use our cosmetic brushes every day to apply makeup, but how often do those brushes get cleaned?
 Certainly not as often as they should.
 According to the majority of dermatologists, you should clean your cosmetic brushes at least once a week.
 Why?
 Because cosmetic brushes harbor bacteria that contribute to nasty breakouts and other skin issues.
 Not only that but cleaning your cosmetic brushes on a regular basis helps to extend the life of bristles and ensures makeup goes on smoother.
-Below contains everything you need to know about cleaning cosmetic brushes.
+Here’s everything you need to know about cleaning cosmetic brushes.

 First off, which soap should I use?